George Fowke

-Lieutenant General Sir George Henry Fowke (10 September 1864 – 8 February 1936) was a British Army officer who served on the staff of the British Expeditionary Force during World War I.
+Lieutenant-General Sir George Henry Fowke, (10 September 1864 – 8 February 1936) was a British Army officer who served on the staff of the British Expeditionary Force during World War I.

 Biography

 From left to right: General Sir Douglas Haig, C-in-C of the BEF, Lieutenant General Sir George Fowke, adjutant general of the BEF, Lieutenant General Sir Ronald Maxwell, Quartermaster-General of the BEF, and Ben Tillett, trade union leader and founding member of the Labour Party, at Beauquesne, France, November 1916.

 Fowke joined the Royal Engineers as a lieutenant on 15 February 1884, and was promoted to captain on 19 July 1892.
 He saw active service in South Africa during the Second Boer War, where he was present at the Defence of Ladysmith, for which he was mentioned in despatches.
 During the war he received a brevet promotion to major on 29 November 1900, and was confirmed with the substantive rank of major on 22 February 1901.
 The war ended in June 1902 with the Peace of Vereeniging, and for his service he received a brevet promotion as lieutenant-colonel on 22 August 1902.

-King George V about to disembark from the Royal Navy flotilla leader HMS Whirlwind at Calais, 5 August 1918.
-With him are Lieutenant-General George Henry Fowke, the Adjutant-General of the Expeditionary Force; Arthur Bigge, 1st Baron Stamfordham; Lieutenant-General Joseph Asser; Major Edward Gerald Thompson, the ADC to Field Marshal Haig; Captain Gush RN; and Rowland Baring, 2nd Earl of Cromer.
+Field Marshal Sir Douglas Haig attending service on the fourth anniversary of the declaration of war at Montreuil, France, 4 August 1918.
+Stood to his left is Lieutenant General Fowke, the BEF's adjutant general.

 After the war, he stayed in South Africa and was appointed as Director of Public Works in the Transvaal and was a member of the Transvaal Legislative Council from 1902 to 1904.
 During the Russo-Japanese War, he was an observer attached to the Imperial Japanese Army in Manchuria, and then lectured on fortifications at the School of Military Engineering.
 After being made a brevet colonel in August 1908, and then to lieutenant colonel in October, he was appointed the assistant adjutant general at the War Office in June 1910.
 He was made a colonel with effect from the same date.